jonjian/battleship/README.md

 ### Notes on Test Suite - Please Read
 1. Will need to run on new/fresh page and will need to refresh page after to play a new game
-2. If one test fails, all the following will fail.
-Solve errors in order they arrive.
-3. Do not click anything until tests finish.
+2. Do not click anything until tests finish.

 ## Instructions to Play